-The waters of Arabian Sea on the west coast of India have given rise to a number of beaches.
+The waters of the Arabian Sea on the west coast of India have given rise to a number of beaches.
 Shirgoan Beach is one such water body which serves as a major fishing ground in Maharashtra.
-Located in Palghar town in Thane district, Shirgoan is known as Fisherman’s Village, fishing being the main occupation.
+Located in Palghar town in Thane district, Shirgoan is known as Fisherman’s Village, fishing is the main occupation.
 The nearby area is abundant in palm trees and a famous attraction is Shirgoan Fort.
 It was under the reign of Shivaji Maharaj and shows strong impressions of Maratha rule.

 Shirgaon Fort & Beach is located at a distance of 15 km from Palghar.
 It can be easily reached from Palghar Railway Station, sharing auto/tempo (₹ 12 per person) or State transport (ST) bus to Satpati.
 15 minutes to reach Satpati and than 5 minutes walking through the Sleepy Coastal Village to reach Shirgaon Fort.

 Visitors can relax on the beach, have fun with playing cricket or can interact with the fisher-folk, dwelling on the way.
 At time boating is highly opted by the enthusiast water-sport lovers.
 The best time to visit this beach is between September to March.
 This amazing shorelines of Shirgaon comes in at Top Order.
 The faultless sand expands more till the skyline, smack impact in the midst of the shores, with totally clear waters perfect for water wears in India.
-It's the most grand shoreline in India as demonstrated by group of vacationer visiting the Shirgaon Beach.
-With best perspectives amid dawn and dusk you can witness a delightful show of tints end up noticeably known.
+It's the most grand shoreline in India as demonstrated by a group of vacationer visiting the Shirgaon Beach.
+With best perspectives, amid dawn and dusk, you can witness a delightful show of tints end up noticeably known.

 Shirgaon Fort is located at one side of Shirgaon beach.
-The fort was used by great Maratha King Chathrapathi Shivaji as a place to keep a watch on enemies coming through Arabian Sea.
+The fort was used by great Maratha King Chathrapathi Shivaji as a place to keep a watch on enemies coming through the Arabian Sea.
 The ancient fort is in ruins now.
 The fort is a tourist place to bring back the memory of Maratha culture and the golden days of Maratha Rule in this region.
 The views of the vast Arabian Sea and the expanse of greenish palm farms from the Shirgaon fort are really breathtaking.